Abstract Expressions: History & Context

 While the themes that permeate my writing remain constant, the way in which I feel compelled to communicate them has changed in the last few years.
 The Poems into Paintings Project, initiated in 2015, reflects this shift.
 Many of the paintings you'll see here are part of the project, but since its completion in early 2016, I have moved into new realms of exploration through abstract expressionist painting.

 I am a Colorado writer and now, painter.
 I am a published poet, and have won numerous awards for my work, including the Colorado, California and New Jersey State Poetry Awards, and two awards from the Denver Women's Press Club.
 I've also been recognized for commercial writing with an Emmy Award.
 I graduated from Lafayette College with a B.A. in English Literature, and from the University of Denver with an M.A. in Creative Writing.
 I studied poetry with Black Mountain poet Ed Dorn in Boulder, Colorado, as well as Phillis Levin at the Unterberg Poetry Center at the 92nd Street Y in New York City.
-I have three grown children, and live in Greenwood Village, Colorado with my husband.
+I currently live in Greenwood Village, Colorado with my husband.
 Together, we run The Snow Group.